 Risk Management Committee of the Board oversees bank-wide risk management.
-Asset Liability Management Committee (ALCO), also known as Market Risk Management Committee, is primarily responsible for establishing market risk management and asset liability management in the Bank.
-ALCO is responsible for implementing risk management guidelines issued by the regulator, leading risk management practices followed globally and monitoring adherence to the internal parameters, procedures, practices/policies and risk management prudential limits.
+Asset Liability Management Committee (ALCO), also known as Market Risk Management Committee, is primarily responsible for establishing Market Risk Management and Asset Liability Management in the Bank.
+ALCO is responsible for implementing risk management guidelines issued by the regulator, leading risk management practices followed globally and monitoring adherence to the internal parameters, procedures, practices / policies and risk management prudential limits.

-Independent Mid Office conducts market risk management functions like onsite monitoring of adherence to set limits, independent valuation and reporting of activities.
-This separate desk monitors market/operational risks in Bank's Treasury/ Forex operations on a daily basis and reports directly to the Head of IRMD and Chief Risk Officer.
+Independent Mid office, which forms a part of Market Risk Division of IRMD, is operational in the floor of Bank's Treasury for onsite monitoring of Treasury functions.
+The Mid Office conducts market risk management functions like onsite monitoring of adherence to set limits, independent valuation and reporting of activities.
+This separate desk monitors market / operational risks in Bank's Treasury/ Forex operations on a daily basis and reports directly to the Head of IRMD and Chief Risk Officer.

 Bank has put in place regulatory/ internal limits for various products and business activities relating to trading book.
-Bank also subjects NSLR investment exposures to credit rating.
-Limits for exposures to counterparties, industries and countries are monitored and risks are controlled through Stop Loss Limits, Overnight Limit, Daylight Limit, Aggregate Gap Limit, Individual Gap Limit, Inter-Bank dealing and investment limits etc. Parameters like Modified Duration, VaR etc are also used for risk management and reporting.
+Non-SLR investment exposures are subjected to credit rating.
+Limits for exposures to counterparties, industries and countries are monitored and risks are controlled through Stop Loss Limits, Overnight Limit, Daylight Limit, Aggregate Gap Limit, Individual Gap Limit, Inter-Bank dealing and investment limits etc. Parameters like Modified Duration, VaR etc. are used for Risk management and reporting.

-Policies for hedging / mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/ mitigants
+Policies for hedging / mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/ mitigants: